delphix/virtualization-sdk/README-dev.md

 If you want to get rid of the dev label (bump from `1.1.0.dev7` to `1.1.0`), run `bumpversion release`.

+Note: After bumpversion the tools unit test will need to be manually updated to test for the new version.

 ## Testing

 Currently, there are three types of SDK testing: unit, manual, and functional (blackbox).